Lucy Easthope: Biography

 Easthope was born and raised in Liverpool, England.
 She began her career in disaster management and recovery at Kenyon International Emergency Services after completing a degree in law at the University of Bristol and a MSc in Risk, Crisis and Disaster Management at Leicester University.

 She left work in the television industry for her job at Kenyon International, which included support for the repatriation of the remains and belongings of UK soldiers killed in the Iraq War, relocation efforts for flood survivors, and planning.
 She later worked for the Cambridge city council and then became a consultant for governments and businesses.

 After a bidding war between eight publishers for her memoir When the Dust Settles: Stories of Love, Loss and Hope from an Expert in Disaster, the book was published by Hodder & Stoughton in March 2022.

+Easthope was the guest on BBC Radio 4's Desert Island Discs in June 2025.
+The track she would "save from the waves" was "Tender" by Blur; her chosen luxury was a solar lamp, and her chosen book was The Diddakoi by Rumer Godden.